amylin1249/project-all-access-livable-housing/milestones/final.md

 Our project pipeline begins with data retrieval.
 The get_api_data module retrieves eviction data from an external API and saves the results to a CSV file for use in subsequent steps.

 The next stage focuses on data cleaning and processing, beginning with the process_data module.
 This module processes and merges ACS data with census tract shapefiles, cleans encampments and 311 homelessness reports data, filters and imputes missing Zillow data, and processes crosswalks Excel files.
-Processing the ACS files requires imputing negative values, while cleaning the 311 encampment reports involves additional address string processing and the removal of duplicate latitude–longitude–month combinations.
-Processing the crosswalks files also requires interpolation and matching ZIP code-level data to census tracts in order to obtain tract-level estimates.
 More broadly, this module deduplicates key variables, standardizes selected fields, and exports the cleaned datasets as CSV files and shapefiles in the cleaned-data folder.

 The next processing step is implemented in the spatial_join module, which applies the quadtree-based spatial matching algorithm to match point latitude-longitude coordinates to their appropriate census tract polygons.
 This approach was adapted from PA4 and modified to fit the specifications of our project.
 We apply this procedure to three cleaned datasets on evictions, quarterly encampments, and 311 reports, outputting three files, each pertaining to a cleaned dataset, with an additional column that has the matched tract ID.